CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 For basic objects it isn't important to get a perfect value since it's highly unlikely for players to use that item as a weapon.
 These items start at '-2' and if you wish, you may go through the categories and manually calculate the to-hit value based on the object's physical properties, then enter the number directly in the format "to_hit": X, (where X is the positive or negative integer you have decided on).

 For proper weapons, such as those in the data\json\items\melee file, and common makeshift weapons like crowbars, etc... we use a slightly different system.
-Instead of a declared number we instead use a group of more descriptive words so that we can easily audit and make sure these values are as close to reality as possible.
-Instead of adding the numbers below up with '-2' you simply select the correct word for each category and it will be calculated in-game instead.
+Instead of a declared number, we instead use a group of more descriptive words so that we can easily audit and make sure these values are as close to reality as possible.
+Instead of adding up the numbers below, you simply select the correct word for each category and it will be calculated in-game instead.

 The format for this is:
 "to_hit": { "grip": "(parameter)", "length": "(parameter)", "surface": "(parameter)", "balance": "(parameter)" }